-- Males (13-17yrs): Think families and future outcomes for younger children. - Online media usage to research and view violent extremist content - ASD traits are often present but should not be considered as the only vulnerability - Racist views (comfortable in expressing these openly to peers either online or in person) and other hate themes: religion/sexuality/disability - Mental health: anxiety, low mood, depression and self-harm - Historic and current bullying which have left a negative impression on them about their school: how they view their peers and as well as staff who dealt with any incidents - creating a sense of injustice and grievance. - Isolation/loner with few 'real friends'/peers creating no sense of belonging. mailto:https://sandown.school/ofsted/policies/ - Assess the risk of children being drawn into terrorism: This should be informed by the local context. - Leadership of Prevent, including governor oversight - Staff awareness/training for Prevent (Other than the DSL, KCSiE provides no specific requirements or frequency of training for Prevent.
-Schools would need to include Prevent within whole school safeguarding training and headteachers and Chairs of Governors and Safeguarding Governors would be advised to complete specific Prevent training.
-The frequency of any repeat training for the aforementioned is down to schools to determine through their risk assessment). - IT systems: filtering and monitoring - Building children's resilience: curriculum content and delivery - Working in partnership: links with police, Safer East Sussex Team etc. Channel referrals.
+- Males (13-17yrs): Think families and future outcomes for younger children. - Accessing extremist materials on websites and forums and making contact with others on encrypted and gaming platforms. - ASD traits are often present but should not be considered as the only vulnerability. - Racist views (comfortable in expressing these openly to peers either online or in person) and other hate themes: religion, sexuality or disability. - Mental health: anxiety, low mood, depression and self-harm. - Historic and current bullying which have left a negative impression on them about their school: how they view their peers and as well as staff who dealt with any incidents creating a sense of injustice and grievance. - Isolation and loner with few 'real friends' or peers creating no sense of belonging. - Assess the risk of children being drawn into terrorism.

+- Leadership of Prevent, including governor oversight. - Staff awareness and training for Prevent. - IT systems: Smoothwall filters are managed daikly by DSL and Business Manager - Building children's resilience: - Working in partnership: links with police, Safer East Sussex Team, Channel referrals, etc.